MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 Document Policy allows for a single value for each configuration point.
 Since the categories proposed by this solution are independent of each other, this necessitates multiple configuration points.

 #### Opt-in and policy negotiation
-Document Policy requires that each document opts in to the policies to be applied on such document.
-While this is a limitation to amount of control the embedder can have over the embeddee's performance, we consider this behavior from Document Policy as necessary due to the following reasons:
+Document Policy requires that each document opts in to the policies to be applied on a given document.
+While this is a limitation to amount of control the embedder can have over the embeddee's performance, we consider this behavior as necessary due to the following reasons:

 * **Control flow alteration.** Direct enforcement would allow for a document to impose changes to the control flow of unwitting embedded third parties.
 * **Potential for side-channel attacks.** See more details in Security and Privacy Considerations.